stephanebachelier/backbone.marionette/docs/marionette.region.md

   // you also have access to the `options` that were passed to the Region.show call });

+MyApp.mainRegion.on("before:swapOut", function(view, region, options){
+  // manipulate the `view` or do something extra
+  // with the `region`
+  // you also have access to the `options` that were passed to the Region.show call });

+MyApp.mainRegion.on("swapOut", function(view, region, options){
+  // manipulate the `view` or do something extra
+  // with the `region`
+  // you also have access to the `options` that were passed to the Region.show call });

 MyApp.mainRegion.on("empty", function(view, region, options){
   // manipulate the `view` or do something extra
   // with the `region`